isabella232/student_17_ethereum_pop/README.md

 To set the configuration :

-`./popcontract org config "dest.toml"`
+`./popcontract org config "desc.toml"`

 To sign :

-`./popcontract org sign "private key"`
+`./popcontract org sign

 To sign whole configuration :